Madison County, Arkansas: Government

+Politics

 During the Secession Convention of 1861, Arkansas voted to leave the Union and join the Confederate States of America.
 When Chairman David Walker called for a second vote seeking a unanimous decision, only Madison County representative Isaac Murphy refused to change his vote.
 Murphy would later be appointed Governor of Arkansas during Reconstruction under Abraham Lincoln's conciliatory policy.

 Madison County is strongly Republican, and voted for the Republican candidate several times even when Arkansas was part of the "Solid South".
-A Democrat has only carried the county four times since 1940.
+A Democrat has carried the county only four times since 1940.